-The Public Relations and Marketing Department is the official point of contact for disseminating information to the public.
-All information to be disseminated must be approved and coordinated by the Director of Public Relations and Marketing (or designee).
-The President and Director of Public Relations and Marketing are the only employees authorized to make direct contact with the news media and serve as spokesperson for the College, with the exception of athletic information provided by the Sports Information Officer or a spokesperson designated by the President or Director of Public Relations and Marketing.
+The Communications Department is the official point of contact for disseminating information to the public.
+All information to be disseminated must be approved and coordinated by the Chief Communications Officer (or designee).
+The President and the Chief Communications Officer are the only employees authorized to make direct contact with the news media and serve as spokesperson for the College, with the exception of athletic information provided by the Sports Information Officer or a spokesperson designated by the President or the Chief Communications Officer.
 Other procedures are as follows:

 If contacted by the media, employees may choose, if they wish, to answer questions pertaining to their area of employment, remembering that they are acting as a representative of the College by doing so.
 Employees are to be accurate, exercise restraint, and show respect for the opinion of others and make every effort to indicate that they are not speaking for the College.
-Employees should also notify the Public Relations and Marketing Department when information has been provided to the media.
+Employees should also notify the Communications Department when information has been provided to the media.